 Contrary to Centurion the height of Triarius was comparatively easy to measure from the ground with laser equipment.
-Diameter of the trunk – impressive 3.90 m (2).
+The diameter of the trunk – impressive 3.90 m (2).

 Discovered forest giants were located in non-protected state forest but immediately were included in the list of protected trees.

-This is lucky coincidence that Centurion has survived.
-Wildfires in 1934 spared just a few older trees in this area and passed on west side.
+This is a lucky coincidence that Triarius and Centurion have survived.
+Wildfires in 1934 spared just a few older trees in this area and passed on the west side.
 In 1950 there was logging nearby and at that time this giant tree would not be spared.
 In 1966 and 1967 the forest close nearby was deliberately burned for later regeneration, in 1967 this turned into furious, devastating fires.
-This time fire passed the tree on east side (1).
+This time fire passed the tree on the east side (1).